Patients and Families

-The IFOPA is excited to add the Ability Toolbox Program to the list of Family Service programs in 2019.
-The focus of this program is to empower individuals with FOP by promoting independence through the use of tools and home adaptations.
+The focus of the Ability Toolbox Program is to empower individuals with FOP by promoting independence through the use of tools and home adaptations.

 Ways the Ability Toolbox Program Can Support You

-Watch These Video Resources from the Ability Toolbox Program
+Watch These Video Resources on the Ability Toolbox Program

 The IFOPA is pleased to launch a brand new resource for the FOP community — the Ability Toolbox Online Guidebook — a database of adaptive tools, equipment, home modifications and tips for the FOP community to access as a resource for independent living.
 Individuals with FOP and their family members and caregivers will be able to use this resource to discover and share useful tools and share tips and experiences that help make living with FOP more manageable.